microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 2. How will you secure the IoT Devices?

     Similar to an IoT Edge device, these devices should have the Azure IoT Security agent installed.
 Devices should also utilize hardware based secure silicon features (such as TPM, eSE, Arm TrustZone and Intel SGX) to ensure that the device is not accessed physically and modified in any way.

     All devices should have unique certificates to identify them to the IoT Edge devices and the IoT Hub.

+    Microsoft Defender for Endpoint can also be installed to provide added protection using the advanced machine learning and artificial intelligence features of the Microsoft Defender stack.

 3. How will you monitor and audit device access?